 Our dentistry practice maintains information on the costs of treatments, appointments, and more on its website because we believe in being as transparent as possible with our pricing.

 This transparency enables you to compare the cost of initial orthodontic consultations in Milton (and what these include) across different practices, helping you make an informed decision.
 Be aware of potential hidden fees such as X-rays or who the consultation is with (is it an orthodontic specialist or a nurse or orthodontic therapist?) to be sure you are getting an accurate comparison.

 Unfortunately, it is only possible to provide a guide figure for how many orthodontic treatments such as braces or Invisalign might cost; each patient will have different requirements depending on their oral health, placement of teeth and bite, and even their lifestyle, and so the overall cost will vary.

 However, an initial consultation will enable the experienced orthodontist to recommend a course of action, or different options, with exact details of how much these treatments will cost and any payment, plans to help with these costs.
-At the Dental Surgery, we offer a payment plan whereby half the fee for orthodontic work can be paid at the start of treatment, with the remainder paid over 10 months at 0% interest.
+At dental surgery, we offer a payment plan whereby half the fee for orthodontic work can be paid at the start of treatment, with the remainder paid over ten months at 0% interest.

 Setting and atmosphere of the Orthodontic Practice

-This experience is a result of having orthodontists with specific interests in working with nervous patients, including children, changing what could be a negative experience into one they enjoy as they see the long-term benefits of the change.
+This experience is the result of orthodontists who specialize in treating anxious patients, including kids, turning what might otherwise be a bad experience into one they appreciate as they see the long-term advantages of the change.